Stockcross and Bagnor Halt railway station

-Stockcross and Bagnor Halt railway station was a railway station near Newbury, Berkshire, UK, on the Lambourn Valley Railway.
+Stockcross and Bagnor Halt railway station was a railway station near Newbury, Berkshire, England on the Lambourn Valley Railway.
 It served the villages of Stockcross and Bagnor.

 History

 The station opened on 4 April 1898.
 Originally named Stockcross, it soon became Stockcross and Bagnor.

 Passenger traffic

-Until 1905 it was manned, after which station staff would be drafted in from nearby Boxford railway station as necessary.
+It was staffed until 1905, after which station staff would be drafted in from nearby Boxford railway station as necessary.
 On 9 July 1934, the station was down-classified to a "halt".

 Goods traffic

 The station often dealt with light goods, including dairy produce.
 It was used to transport racehorses to and from the nearby Marsh Benham stud.

 Closure

 The station closed on 4 January 1960.